electron/electron/docs/api/auto-updater.md

 ### `autoUpdater.quitAndInstall()`

-Restarts the app and install the update after it has been downloaded.
+Restarts the app and installs the update after it has been downloaded.
 It should only be called after `update-downloaded` has been emitted.

 [squirrel-mac]: https://github.com/Squirrel/Squirrel.Mac